shekinahmanyi/bus-pass-management-system/README.md

 # Project setup
 Install xaamp or waamp server.
 Import the database.
-Establish the connection and run
+Establish the connection between the database and run.
+Also get the password to login in the folder.